akkadotnet/akka.net/README.md

 ###High performance Actor Model framework.
 Pigeon is an Actor Model framework for the .NET platform based on the concepts and API found in the Java/Scala framework AKKA.

+Why not Akka# or dotAkka?
+I simply assume that TypeSafe that makes Akka don’t want to be associated with spare time projects like this, so I try not to stain their brand name.
+Pigeon tries to stay as close to the Akka implementation as possible while still beeing .NET idiomatic.

 #####Message Throughput